Mind-Hochschul-Netzwerk/traefik/README.md

 ## Production setup

-Remove ".sample" suffix from [.env](./.env) and change to your needs.
+Copy [.env.sample](./.env.sample) and remove `.sample` suffix.
+Change to your needs.

-Remove the "sample" suffix from [traefik-static.prod.yml.sample](./conf/traefik-static.prod.yml.sample) and check the file.
+Copy [traefik-static.prod.yml.sample](./conf/traefik-static.prod.yml.sample) and remove `.sample` suffix.
+Change to your needs.

 Create a `dnschallenge.env` with the required environment keys for your DNS challenge provider.
 See: [traefik docs](https://doc.traefik.io/traefik/https/acme/#dnschallenge)